Local Anisotropies

 Objectives

-The goal of the Local Anisotropies module is to generate these local anisotropies by making the hypothesis that they are guided by the geology.
-Two cases are considered:
+The goal of the Local Anisotropies module is to generate such local anisotropies under the assumption that anisotropy orientations are guided by geological surfaces.
+Two cases are supported:

-• The anisotropies are parallel to a reference surface.
+• Single reference surface: Anisotropy orientations are parallel to a reference surface.

 The black lines represent the anisotropy directions.
 On the left: the anisotropies are parallel to the reference surface (in blue).
 On the right: the anisotropies are proportional between the two surfaces (in red).

-The results are stored in a dedicated Rotation compound variable which can be used later in the Kriging module or in the Simulations module.
+The resulting orientations are stored in a dedicated Rotation compound variable, which can be used by the Kriging and Simulations modules.